npgsql/doc/conceptual/Npgsql/types/nodatime.md

 # NodaTime Type Plugin

-Since 4.0, Npgsql supports *type plugins*, which are external nuget packages that modify how Npgsql maps PostgreSQL values to CLR types.
-One of these is the NodaTime plugin, which makes Npgsql read and write [NodaTime](http://nodatime.org) types.
-The NodaTime plugin is now the recommended way to interact with PostgreSQL date/time types, and isn't the default only because of the added dependency on the NodaTime library.
+Npgsql provides a plugin that allows mapping the [NodaTime](http://nodatime.org) date/time library; this is the recommended way to interact with PostgreSQL date/time types, rather than the built-in .NET types.

 ## What is NodaTime